-Since inception in 2005, Nomad Art Productions has become a leading gallery and outlet for quality Indigenous prints and product in Australia.
+Since inception in 2005, Nomad Art has become a leading outlet for quality Aboriginal prints on paper and hand printed fabrics in Australia.

 Nomad Art focuses on art that involves cross-cultural collaborations between artists and master practitioners.
-A large range of limited edition prints, bronze, jewellery, carpets, rugs and textiles make up the unique and beautiful selection of fine art and craft at Nomad Art.
+A large range of limited edition etchings, lithograph, silkscreen, wood block, lino prints and textiles make up the unique and beautiful selection.

-Rose Cameron has resided in Darwin since 1997 and is Director & Business Manager of Nomad Art Productions.
+Rose Cameron is Director & Business Manager of Nomad Art Productions.
 She holds a Graduate Diploma in Arts and Entertainment Management and has been involved in the Top End art industry since 1997.

 Her experience led to the establishment of Nomad Art Productions in 2005.
-Nomad Art Productions is a creative and ethical business enterprise dedicated to the production and marketing of fine art and craft from the ‘Top End’ of Australia.
-The aim of Nomad Art Productions is to facilitate the development of new artworks, expand market opportunities and provide management support for artists and art workers in the ‘Top End’ of Australia.
+Nomad Art Productions is a creative and ethical business enterprise dedicated to the production and marketing of fine art and craft by regional and remote Australian artists.
+The aim of Nomad Art Productions is to facilitate the development of new artworks, expand market opportunities and provide management support for artists and art workers nationally.

-Rose manages the Darwin Gallery and oversees the development of projects with partner Angus.
-She has extensive experience in business and financial management, client liaison, exhibition and stock management alongside the development of projects, advertising, promotional material, copyright, licensing and other related areas.
+Rose manages the Gallery and oversees the development of projects with partner Angus.
+She has extensive experience in business and financial management, client liaison, exhibition and stock management alongside the development of projects, promotional material, copyright and other related areas.

-Angus Cameron has resided in Darwin since 1997 and has extensive experience in art education, curating exhibitions, project management and arts Industry development.
+Angus Cameron has extensive experience in art education, curating exhibitions, project management and arts industry development.

 With a Bachelor of Visual Arts (Honours) and Diploma of Education, Angus has been involved in a range of art related positions and projects including publishing, arts management, exhibition development and workshop presentation in a variety of cultural settings.